Follow-Up Year 5

 ICAI’s follow-up review looks at how well DFID and other government departments have responded to the recommendations it made in previous reviews.

-Each year, ICAI follows up on the response to the recommendations it made in previous reviews.
+Each year, ICAI conducts a follow-up review on the government’s response to the recommendations it made in previous reviews.
 The process is a key link in the accountability chain, providing Parliament and the public with an account of how well DFID and other government departments have responded to ICAI reviews.
 It also provides feedback to the responsible staff, and serves as a useful learning exercise for ICAI in our quest to achieve greater uptake of our findings and recommendations.

 - Assessing DFID’s results in water, sanitation and hygiene (May 2016)